CDChamberlin/JSFundamentals/answers.md

 - 0 is false in if statements, so this statement won't log to the console
 - "0" is returns as a non-empty string so this evuates true, and logs to the console.
 Same for -1.
 - null also results in false in if statements, so this line won't print as well.
 - 1 is true in if statements, so this logs to the console.
+ ## Qusetion 4